MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-plan.md

 ## Prerequisites

 - **Check Teams PowerShell Module version**.
-You must have Teams PowerShell Module version 5.5.0 to use the new TeamsSharedCallingRoutingPolicy cmdlets.
+You must have Teams PowerShell Module version 5.5.0 or higher to use the new TeamsSharedCallingRoutingPolicy cmdlets.
 You'll use these cmdlets to create and manage Shared Calling policies.
 For more information, see [Configure Shared Calling](shared-calling-setup.md).

 - **Assign Teams Phone licenses and enable users for voice**.
 Each user must have a Teams Phone license assigned, and each user must be "voice enabled."